 Schools identified as TS should expect additional guidance on requirements to be provided by their LEA.

-LEAs with CS1 school(s) identified will be eligible to apply for the first year of Investment in Schools funds in December 2018 when designations are announced, with applications due by Feb.
+LEAs with CS1 school(s) identified were eligible to apply for the first year of Investment in Schools funds in December 2018 when designations are announced, with applications due by Feb.
 28, 2019 in the Enterprise Grants Management System (EGMS).
-As part of the Fiscal Year (FY) 2019 Investment in Schools LEA Application, LEAs will outline their plans to complete and submit by no later than May 31, 2019, the three components described in more detail above and below: the Needs Assessment, Resource Equity Analysis, if applicable, and the School Improvement Plan.
+As part of FY 2019 Investment in Schools LEA Application, LEAs must outline their plans to complete and submit by no later than May 31, 2019, the three components described in more detail above and below: the Needs Assessment, Resource Equity Analysis, if applicable, and the School Improvement Plan.
 LEAs must submit completed Needs Assessments, School Improvement Plans, and a Resource Equity Analysis, if applicable, by the May 2019 deadline to be eligible for FY20 funds.